shermanlo77/archeryrating/README.md

 to extract UK events for 2021.

 - For the above example, run the scripts `uk_2019.R` and `uk_2021.R` to build the respective websites.
 This is computationally intensive, especially if there are ties.
 Multiple threads and at least 16 GB of RAM is recommended.

-- To build a website using other events, see the procedure `archeryRatingHtml()` in `archeryrating.R`.
+- With these examples provided, one should be able to use events outside the examples provided, see the procedure `archery_rating_html()` in `archeryrating.R`.

 ## More Information